doj/few/README.md

 * **!**:
   negative match

-By default the regular expression is a positive match.
+By default the filter regular expression is a positive match.
 Only lines in the file that (partially) match the regular expression will be displayed.
 If you use the '!' flag the regular expression becomes a negative match.
 Only lines that do *not* match the regular expression are displayed.

 ### Regular Expression Short Form
-If you do not need to supply flags for the regular expression and the regular expression does not start with a forward slash, you can omit the surrounding slashes.
+If you do not need to supply flags for the filter regular expression and the filter regular expression does not start with a forward slash, you can omit the surrounding slashes.

-If you want a negative match and your regular expression does not start with a '!' character and you don't need additional flags, you can start your regular expression with a '!' character.
+If you want a negative match and your filter regular expression does not start with a '!' character and you don't need additional flags, you can start your filter regular expression with a '!' character.

 The few program will convert the short forms to the regular form.

-### Display Filter Regular Expressions
+### Replace Display Filter Regular Expressions

-Display Filter change the way the lines are displayed.
+Replace Display Filter change the way the lines are displayed.
 They take the form of a perl regular expression substitute:

 /regex/replace/flags

-Because the parsing of this format is currently naive, the strings _regex_ and _replace_ may not contain any forward slash characters.
+Because the parsing of this format is currently naive, the strings _regex_ and _replace_ can not contain any forward slash characters.
-The display filter allows the optional 'i' flag to indicate case insensitive matching.
+The replace display filter allows the optional 'i' flag to indicate case insensitive matching.
 The replace string can contain back references to the regular expression.
 The following back references or available: